Neilus03/hackupc-2024/README.md

 After launching the app, navigate to `localhost:5000` in your web browser to start using Inditech.
 Use your microphone for voice commands and your webcam for gesture recognition.

-## Challenges We Ran Into

-During development, we encountered issues such as library compatibility conflicts and difficulties in implementing the YOLO model for gesture detection, especially in varying lighting conditions.
-Maintaining a stable connection with our web hosting service also posed a significant challenge.

-## Accomplishments

-Despite these challenges, Inditech is functional and effective in understanding user inputs through both voice and gestures.
-The technology has significant potential for adoption by retail giants like ZARA.

-## Lessons Learned

-This project deepened our understanding of applying multimodal AI in real-world applications, enhancing our debugging skills and teamwork in a dynamic setting.

-## Future Plans

-We aim to refine the gesture recognition accuracy and pilot this system with ZARA to evaluate its impact on consumer engagement and sales.

 ## Contributing